apiato/documentation/_docs/miscellaneous/upgrade-guide.md

 > If you are upgrading to specific version (not the latest stable version "Master") select your
 > version [branch](https://github.com/apiato/apiato/branches), set your upstream to track that
-> branch, example if you're upgradsing to 7.2 set it to `git branch --set-upstream-to upstream/7.2`.
+> branch, example if you're upgrading to 7.2 set it to `git branch --set-upstream-to upstream/7.2`.

 ```shell
 ❯ git branch -vv